 - Mission

+- Goals

 - Health Services

 - Health Awareness and Education

-- Health History & Insurance - Absences
+- Health History and Insurance

+- Special Needs

+The mission of the AUD Health Center is to provide general care and health supervision of all currently enrolled students, faculty, and staff and to promote the prevention of illness and the well-being of students, staff, and faculty.
 The AUD Health Center promotes, improves, and maintains a healthy campus environment by providing accessible, high-quality care, health supervision, and educational programs, which encourages students, faculty, and staff to preserve their overall well-being.